tk3369/BinaryTraits.jl/docs/src/guide.md

 * `<positive>` and `<negative>` are words that indicates whether a data type exhibits the trait.
 * `<trait1>`, `<trait2>`, etc. are used to define composite traits.

-### Using custom super-type
+### Specifying super-type for trait

 The as-clause is used to specify the super-type of the trait type.
 If the clause is missing, the super-type is defaulted to `Any`.

-This may be useful when you want to group a set of traits under the same "umbrella".
+This may be useful when you want to group a set of traits under the same umbrella.
 The following are valid syntaxes:

 ```@example guide
 using BinaryTraits